 Network Tunnel Identities

-For web traffic sent through the Network Tunnel to the secure web gateway (SWG), we do not require that you exclude certain destinations.
+For web traffic sent through the tunnel to the Umbrella secure web gateway (SWG), we do not require that you exclude certain destinations.

 - You can not exclude a destination for the IPsec tunnel in the Umbrella dashboard.
 Instead, exclude a destination on the network device which establishes the IPsec tunnel to Umbrella.